jtakayama/makahiki/install/ubuntu_readme.txt

 to an altinstall.

 (2.)
 Internet connection
-Steps 1.1.2 and 1.1.5 require an Internet connection.
+Makahiki setup requires an Internet connection.
 ===============================================================================

 1.1.2.
 Install System Environment Dependencies: